Bunker Hill, Los Angeles: Library Steps

-Angels Flight tramway
+Angels Flight Railway

-The 1902 Angels Flight funicular tramway/railway, originally connecting Hill Street and Olive Street, was rebuilt and relocated in 1996 to connect Hill Street with California Plaza.
+The 1901 Angels Flight funicular railway, originally connecting Hill Street and Olive Street immediately south of the east end of the 3rd Street Tunnel, was dismantled in 1969, relocated approximately 300 feet further south and rebuilt in 1996 to connect Hill Street with California Plaza.

 Public venues

 Contributing to the resurgence of Bunker Hill has been the construction of public venues, such as Walt Disney Concert Hall and the Museum of Contemporary Art.

 The Broad modern art museum opened next to Disney Concert Hall on September 20, 2015.

 In popular culture

-Video Games
+Video games

 L.A.
-Noire, the 2011 Video Game set in 1947 Los Angeles, features a close recreation of the area in what it would have looked like.
+Noire, the 2011 Video Game set in 1947 Los Angeles, features a close recreation of the area in that period.

 Film

 In the 1940s and 1950s, Bunker Hill was a popular film setting, especially in the film noir genre, because of its Victorian homes, its rambling hillside apartments and flophouses, its Angels Flight funicular, and its mean (or at least mean-looking) streets.
 It was used extensively in such crime films as Cry Danger (1951), Kiss Me Deadly (1956), Criss Cross (1949), Joseph Losey's M (1951), and Angel's Flight (1965).

 Director Curtis Hanson re-created Bunker Hill in another hilly neighborhood altogether in his Oscar Award–winning L.A.
 Confidential (1997).
 Kent Mackenzie made a film in 1956 called Bunker Hill about the displacement of the residents who had to make way for construction.
 Another film by Mackenzie that was set in the area —his neo-realist and semi-documentary feature The Exiles (1961) — depicts the lives of a tribe of urban Indians on Bunker Hill in the late 1950s.